- Some of the animals on this list live in the ocean and use disguises to protect themselves from predictors.

 The mystery behind how the hogfish’s unique sense operates remains a mystery, but it’s known that hogfish use their color-changing properties to attract mates and threaten competitors in addition to serving as a traditional form of camouflage.

 Animals are amazing, and they can be even more amazing if they change color to match their environment.
+Here is a review of the 10 animals we have discussed that change color:

 - Silverback Gorillas vs Grizzly Bears: Who Would Win in a Fight? – Who do you think would win in a fight between a Silverback Gorilla or a Grizzly Bear?
 Find out here.